Check Out Halifax Trails On Etsy!

 Nearby Amenities & Attractions

 Taylor Head Provincial Park is another Eastern Shore must-do.
-A 40-minute drive from Clam Harbour, but a place that deserves a full day to explore.
+A 40-minute drive north of Clam Harbour, but a place that deserves a full day to explore.
 Offering 20km of coastline with hiking trails and beautiful beaches, it’s similar to Clam Harbour, but with over 15km of trails.
+A 40-minute drive south is Martinique Beach, the province’s longest sand beach.
+With consistently good conditions for surfing, an on-site surf shop, rentals & lessons, the beach is also lifeguard-monitored in July and August.

 These parks and beaches bookend the 100 Wild Islands A pristine, wild archipelago ripped straight from a Darwinian dream.
 This area makes for some of the greatest ocean kayaking adventures North America has to offer.
 The Nova Scotia Nature Trust has made it their goal to protect all 100 of the islands through private donations, while government drags its heels with public protection goals.

 Owls Head has recently become a hot-button issue across the province.
 Nova Scotians have come accustomed to the “jobs jobs jobs” over-selling of a business asking for public money or public land.
-What has caused people to take special notice of this case, is the egregiously secret process that sets a chilling precedent for any public lands thought to be protected.
+What caused people to take special notice of this case, is the egregiously secret process that could set a chilling precedent for any public lands thought to have legal protections.
 A very small percentage of the province’s coastline is public and protected, Owls Head was portrayed to be part of that small percentage.
-Rightly so, people are taking offence to it being secretly sold as scrap.
+Rightly so, people took offence to it being secretly sold as scrap.
 Check out the highly informative “Save Owls Head” Facebook group for a wealth of information on this subject.
+Update (Nov.
+23, 2021) Owls Head has been spared, thanks to one of the most successful grassroots movements in the province’s history.

 The Eastern Shore is well known for its fog, and it’s safe to assume you may encounter some.
 Bring extra layers as fog can cause the temperatures to drop rapidly.
 The water temperature is typically not warm, so don’t expect it to be tropical despite the beautiful turquoise tint.
 A wetsuit is a must-have for surfing, while swimming is perfectly enjoyable depending on your cold tolerance and the ambient temperature.
 The water is not deep as the especially wide beach drops off very gradually.